Last weekend we introduced some new charts which

 5. Corners / Set Pieces

 Finally, something which hasn't been mentioned much is that Spurs have scored only one goal from set pieces this season (Paulinho vs Sunderland).
 We can also see they have a below average 17 attempts from them as well.
-For top six side this is very disappointing.
+For a top six side this is very disappointing.
 Tottenham have been awarded 112 corner kicks this season (joint 2nd highest) but are offering next to no goal threat from them.
 Goal threat from set pieces results from two elements – the delivery and the players attacking the ball.
 Again, here Spurs can be seen to be missing Gareth Bale for his set piece delivery, but also they are missing two of their main aerial threats from last season in Steven Caulker and Emmanuel Adebayor.
 Again, in comparison to their some of their rivals such as Manchester City (5 goals, 34 attempts) and Liverpool (7 goals, 24 attempts) Tottenham grade out poorly.

-That is all for part one of our analysis.
+analysis.
 If there is time, and enough demand, we hope to take a look at the defensive side of Tottenham before the weekend matches.